Blaisorblade/pdbp.github.io/index.md

 The type class `trait SomeValuesContainedIn[C[+ _]: Containing]`, declares `C[+ _]` to *implicitly* have the capability to contain a value.
 It defines descriptions `containedZero` and `containedTrue` using this `implicitly` available capability.

-Think of descriptions as *recipes*
+Think of those descriptions as *recipes*

  - Take `0` and apply `contain` to it to make `containedZero`.
    - Think of it as `0` contained in a, for now, *unknown* kind of, *one element container*.
  - Take `true` and apply `contain` to it to make `containedTrue`.
    - Think of it as `true` contained in a, for now unknown kind of, one element container.
- - ... .

 At this moment no definition of the declared capability has been provided yet.